National and ethnic cultures of Utah: Swedes

 Most Swedes came to Utah as a result of their conversion to the LDS Church, similar to the Danes and the British.
 They were in smaller numbers.
 According to the 1910 census about 17,000 Swedes and their children were living in Utah.
 This is a 4.6 percent of the state's population.
 They must have been fairly successful, because the 2000 census confirmed a similar 4.3 percentage.
 The counties with the highest rate of Swedes were Tooele, Salt Lake and Cache.
 Grantsville and a neighborhood in Salt Lake City had a Swedish majority.
 As usually happens when foreign immigrants transplant to a foreign country, they had the desire to keep their language and culture.
 The LDS Church encouraged them to participate in the English-speaking wards.
 A group of them asked instead for Swedish-speaking wards.
-The refusal of the church caused what was called the “Swedish rebellion,” of 1902, and a few people left the Church as a result of that situation.
+The refusal of the church caused what was called the “Swedish rebellion,” from 1901 to 1903, and a few people left the Church as a result of that situation.
 One of these “rebels” was Johan Ahmanson, who became a state legislator in Nebraska and wrote a book against the Mormons.
 On the whole, the Swedish integrated very well in the new society.
 They prospered in the various fields of business, industry, and in the political and in the ecclesiastical institutions.
 The former President of the LDS Church, Thomas S. Monson, has Swedish ancestry.
 The most famous Swedish remains Joe Hill (Hagglund), who was a Union leader of the mining period.

 A Swedish speaking branch of the LDS church was later created and ran for many years before closing in the late 1980s.